ttkorhonen/e3pages/docs/design/4_build_process.md

       false
   ```
   For a more detailed example, see [the opcua module](https://gitlab.esss.lu.se/e3/wrappers/communication/e3-opcua/-/blob/master/configure/module/RULES_MODULE#L21).
 * `make install`: This will install the compiled and generated files into the target location described above.
-This will also perform any template ans substitution file expansion.
+This will also perform any template and substitution file expansion.

 :::{note}
 `build` is a dependency of `install` within *require*, so you can technically run `make init patch install`.
 However, it can be beneficial to separate these two stages, particularly during the development phase.